Frequently Asked Questions

 What is ‘tapping,’ and why is it important?

 Tapping is the way to signal to your training partner that you’re ready to stop a technique, usually because of discomfort or potential injury.
-Tap early and often to prevent injuries—it’s a key part of staying safe and respectful during training.
+Tap early and often to prevent injuries.
+It’s a key part of staying safe and respectful during training.

 Is BJJ safe?